tytydraco/yessleep/out/The_Investigation_of_a_Fallen_Angel_in_Montreal_My_Last_Case.md

 "Were those on the news?"
 I asked her, genuinely curious.

-I then quickly felt terrible I hadn't paid more attention to news outside the entertainment and arts industries.
-But Marla didn't seemed bothered by my answer.
+I always feel terrible that I don't pay more attention to the news outside of the arts and entertainment.
+But Marla didn't seemed bothered by my lack of knowledge.
 In fact, she grew much quieter all of a sudden, almost disappearing into herself.

 "It's alright," I said.
 "I think I'm tracking with you.
 Missing kids, a handful of them.
 And no one is reporting on it."